Philipotieno/Philipotieno/README.md

 ## My Name is Philip Mitchell Otieno

 I am a Software Engineer, with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly.
-Skilled leader who has the proven ability to learn, motivate, educate, and manage a team of developers to build software programs and effectively track changes.
+A skilled leader who has the proven ability to learn, motivate, educate, and manage a team of developers to build software programs and effectively track changes.

 I work primarily with Python || Django Rest Framework || FastAPI || PostgreSQL || React

-I'm always learning and seeking to use the right tool for the job at hand.
+I'm always learning and seeking to use the right tools for the job at hand.

 📚I believe in life-long learning and knowledge sharing.
 I also deeply believe in the open-source movement and try to give back to the community whenever I can.